psav/riggerlib/README.rst

 TCP Server
 ----------

-Rigger comes with a TCP server which can be started up to allow either non-Python or remote machines to still communicate with the Rigger process.
+Rigger can use a TCP server which can be started up to allow either non-Python or remote machines to still communicate with the Rigger process.
 Rigger has a client that can be imported to use within Python projects, called RiggerClient.
 An instance of the RiggerClient is initialised with a server address and port like so::